-The term ‘Boundaries’ is used constantly in addiction treatment, as it is across much of behavioral health care.
+Addiction treatment constantly uses the term ‘Boundaries’, as it is relevant across much of behavioral health care.
 People often comment that they need to hold better boundaries as a family member, co-worker or romantic partner.
 It sometimes is easier to see the absence of boundaries than the presence of strong ones.
-Hence, this topic usually comes up for people who are struggling, experiencing drama in their life, or have a series of fractured relationships.
-When boundaries are poor, people can feel generally unsafe, in that they don’t know what to predict in any given relationship.
+This topic usually comes up for people who are struggling, experiencing drama in their life.
+They may have a series of fractured relationships.
+When boundaries are poor, people can feel generally unsafe.
+They don’t know what to predict in any given relationship.

 How would we define a boundary?
 A boundary is an explicit or implicit set of rules by which we live.
 It involves a sense of closeness or distance and through that the spectrum of intimacy.
 It also can involve issues of trust and the greater theme of individualization.
 Many people who struggle with boundaries describe a poor sense of an individual self and can also feel somewhat ‘enveloped’ by others.
 They can feel as if they have lost freedom and are deferential to the wills and desires of their close relationships.

 A healthy person holds different boundaries for different sorts of relationships.
 For instance, a boundary for a healthy romantic relationship would be different than one with a co-worker.
 The person has a general sense of what is appropriate to share or not share.
 This can also occur on an abstract level.
 Those who hold healthy boundaries have a general sense of what they give and receive in any given relationship, even if it’s as brief as a smile and ‘hello’ at work.
 People with poor boundaries seem to get this wrong.
 They can excessively seek approval or closeness from their co-workers, creating an awkward work environment.